What Do You Do with All that Paper?

 Each time I need a clear space, the papers are stacked and the sorted piles disappear into a massive mess.
 Then the sorting cycle repeats again and again before any action is ever taken to work through the paper.
 Needless to say, frustration with my inefficiency has set in.
 It’s time to act!

 To be more efficient with my paperwork, the mail center needs to be moved to the kitchen counter instead of trying to retrain myself to process the mail in the back of the house.
-No matter how elaborate or well intentioned a filing system is, if it’s not in a space where you will use it, it won’t help you stay on top of your paper trail.
+No matter how elaborate or well intended a filing system is, if it’s not in a space where you will use it, it won’t help you stay on top of your paper.

 The Solution: